shawly/docker-templates/ps3netsrv/README.md

 #### It's still not working

-Consult [the manual](https://portainer.readthedocs.io/en/stable/) first and the [FAQ](https://portainer.readthedocs.io/en/stable/faq.html).
+Consult [the issue tracker](https://github.com/aldostools/webMAN-MOD/issues) first and create a ticket.

 If you **made sure** the issue is related to my compose files, create an issue.